c0d3engr/onlineshop/README.md

 A simple online shop project called 'onlineshop' with SpringBoot and Angular

-Onlineshop project is an example app depicts a simple eCommerce Application with Spring Boot API and CRUD (create, read, update, and delete) its data with a Angular framework.
+Onlineshop project is an example app that depicts a simple eCommerce Application with Spring Boot API and CRUD (create, read, update, and delete) its data with a Angular framework.

 Tools: For this project it was necessary to use tools such as those shown below.